menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lerna is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Lerna isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lerna are a mix of both white- and blue-collar jobs.
 Overall, Lerna is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Lerna who work in office and administrative support (26.14%), management occupations (13.64%), and sales jobs (9.09%).

 And if you like science, one thing you'll find is that Lerna has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.